qpfiffer/mzbh/README.md

 # Introduction

-This is a web-app built from the ground up with no external dependencies.
+This is a web-app built from the ground up with no external dependencies, aside from [OlegDB](https://olegdb.org/), the database backend.
 It's job is pretty simple: Collect and host `.webm` files.
 It was built with the following goals in mind:

 * No dependencies (other than files I can embed into the project directly)
 * Should be able to run indefinitely (no memory leaks)